 This mobile application accessibility checklist details six inclusive design best practices for native apps.

-We’ve aimed to distill the most critical elements for a native app designer or developer to focus on to ensure accessibility and usability.
+We’ve distilled the most critical elements for a native app designer or developer to focus on to ensure accessibility and usability.

 Smaller screens and custom aspect ratios are hallmarks of mobile devices; designers need to account for them when building native apps.

-A smaller screen limits how much information people can view at one time, especially when users need to magnify content due to poor vision.
+A smaller screen limits the amount of information people can view at one time, especially when users with poor vision need to magnify content.

 Help users make the most of small screens by: